 One strategy for alcoholism recovery that has found great success is the pairing of recovery home services with those of an intensive outpatient or partial hospitalization treatment program.

 In these combined programs, patients live in a recovery home that helps them avoid the many temptations that they would face back home.
-Those living in recovery homes are expected to attend to work or school obligations and then return home by a certain time.
+They can attend to work or school obligations, in addition to outpatient services, and then return home by a certain time each night.

 Additionally, a number of treatments are available through intensive outpatient programs that partner with recovery home communities.
 Each day, an individual may wake up at a recovery home, head to work, come home to participate in intensive outpatient therapy, and then get ready for the next day that would be mostly free of distractions or temptations.